sagecodes/intro-to-sql/README.md

 That was easy!

-## Galvanize

-### Welcome to Galvanize!

-We create a technology ecosystem for learners, entrepreneurs, startups, and established companies to meet the needs of the rapidly changing digital world.

-We're an awesome community!!!

-Interested in learnig more about our Galvanize programs reach out to Lauren @ [lauren.lark@galvanize.com](mailto:lauren.lark@galvanize.com)

 ## About me:

-I'm [Sage Elliott](http://sageelliott.com/).
-I'm a Technology Evangelist at Galvanize Seattle.
-In the past decade I've worked as a software and hardware engineer with mostly with Startups and Agencies in Seattle and Central Florida.
-I love technology!
-I'm currently learning more about Deep Learning & Computer Vision.
+Hello I'm [Sage Elliott](http://sageelliott.com/).
+I'm a Technology Evangelist here at Galvanize!
+For the past decade I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
+I love making things with technology!

-*caveat* I'm not an Galvanize instructor, They have much more industry experience and are better at teaching difficult topics!
+**Note:** I'm not a Galvanize Instructor, they're way better at teaching!

-If you have an event you would like to see or put on let me know!
-I'm always looking for ideas.
-Talk to me after the workshop or find me online at one of these:
+Reach out to me if interested in:

+- breaking into the tech industry
+- learning resources
+- meetup recommendations
+- learning more about Galvanize
+- giving me suggestions for events!
+- being friends

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)